Prosumma/HTTPFluent/README.md

 When making an HTTP request, the actual underlying result is wrapped in Swift's `Result` type.
 This way, if the request fails, we have error information about why the request failed.
 Multiple examples have already been given above.

 But sometimes we do not care why the request failed.
-We just want an instance of the returned type or `nil` if the request failed.
+We _simply_ want an instance of the returned type or `nil` if the request failed.
 To get this, add `simple` into the method chain.

 ```swift
 client.decode(json: [Order].self).simple.request { orders in